Gardeners Fitzrovia Modern Slavery Statement

 Contractual safeguards are embedded in our supplier agreements.
 Suppliers must confirm compliance with our slavery and human trafficking policy and permit audits.
 Non-compliance triggers remedial steps which can include requirement of corrective action, temporary suspension of orders or contract termination.
 We use contract clauses to ensure transparency on labour practices and to require remediation where problems are found.

-Annual review and governance meeting image Gardeners Fitzrovia conducts an annual review of this modern slavery policy and associated measures.
+A woman in a garden, kneeling on the grass, planting yellow and white flowers into a wooden planter.
+She is wearing a straw sun hat, yellow gardening gloves, and casual clothing with a red and white checkered shirt.
+Behind her, there are dense green shrubs and trees providing lush background foliage.
+The garden features a well-maintained lawn, with a paved pathway partially visible on one side.
+The lighting suggests a bright, sunny day, highlighting the vibrant colours of the flowers and greenery.
+This outdoor space, managed by Gardeners Fitzrovia, demonstrates typical elements of a landscaped garden area suitable for planting, lawn care, and outdoor maintenance services to enhance natural aesthetics and functionality in urban or suburban environments close to Fitzrovia within central London postcode areas.
+Gardeners Fitzrovia conducts an annual review of this modern slavery policy and associated measures.
 The review evaluates the effectiveness of supplier audits, training, reporting mechanisms and remediation outcomes.
 Findings inform updates to our anti-slavery statement and operational practices.
 Senior leadership reviews the results and signs off on any required changes, ensuring continued executive accountability for preventing modern slavery in our business and supply chains.

 Continuous improvement and governance